Long Zehuang

 Long Zehuang (龙泽煌; born 28 December 1996) is a Chinese snooker player.
 He achieved a place on the World Snooker Tour starting from the 2023–24 snooker season.

 Career

-Before becoming a professional snooker player, Long won World Junior 9-Ball Championships in 2015 when he was 18 years old.
+Before becoming a professional snooker player, Long won the 2015 WPA World Nine-ball Junior Championship when he was 18 years old.

 Long played at the 2018 Haining Open, beating Liu Hongyu before losing to Cai Jianzhong.

 He came close to qualifying for the Snooker World Tour in June 2019 but lost the final match in the final round of Q school to Barry Pinches.